 I am associate professor of philosophy at Utica College.
 I have a Ph.D. in philosophy and an M.S. in biology, both from Duke University.
 My most recent publications include “Two Dogmas of Biology” (Open Access in Philosophy & Theory in Biology), “Drift sometimes dominates selection, and vice versa: A reply to Clatterbuck, Sober and Lewontin” (with Robert Brandon in Biology and Philosophy) and “Why Flying Dogs are Rare: A General Theory of Luck in Evolutionary Transitions” (with Robert Brandon in Studies in History and Philosophy of Biological and Biomedical Sciences, February 2015).

-My research spans philosophy of biology, philosophy of science, theoretical biology, and biomedical ethics.
-I also have interests in the history of science, Darwin, philosophy and literature, existentialism, and Wittgenstein.
+My research interests include philosophy of biology, philosophy of science, history of science (particularly Darwin), evolutionary theory, and biomedical ethics.
+I also have interests in the evolution and ethics of technology, philosophy and literature, and Wittgenstein.

-In my free time I enjoy classical music, opera, old movies from the 1930s and 40s and improving my graphic design skills.
+In my free time I enjoy classical music, opera, crocheting, old movies from the 1940s and 50s, visiting my best friend in NYC and spoiling my dog.